Uterine Disorders

 What are uterine disorders?

-Conditions affecting the uterus, such as fibroids, endometriosis, and polyps.
+Uterine disorders refer to conditions that affect the uterus, including fibroids, endometriosis, and polyps.

 What is endometriosis?

-A condition where uterine tissue grows outside the uterus, causing pain and infertility.
+Endometriosis is a condition in which tissue similar to the lining of the uterus grows outside the uterus, often causing pain and infertility.

 How are uterine disorders diagnosed?